Category: Business Operations

 Reconciliation and Payment

 The Zion’s Bank Commercial Visa Card Program is handled as corporate liability.
 The cardholder’s personal credit history is not taken into account when a card is issued in the cardholder’s name.
-The CEI Accounts Payable Department is responsible for paying the program invoice(s) each month.
+CEI is responsible for paying the invoice(s) each month.
 The cardholder is not responsible for payment under his/her account.